lpezet/test-coverage/README.md

 Here [NYC](https://github.com/istanbuljs/nyc) will report nothing at first.
 Instantiating the `MyService` class will then report a 0% code coverage for functions, as expected.

 At the statement level, `NYC` reports a 25% coverage.
-Statements can be different between languages but it's interesting here that even the definition of the functions (e.g. `doA(): string {`) is included a missing, whereas `Coverage.py` will report those as hits.
+Statements can be different between languages but it's interesting here that even the definition of the functions (e.g. `doA(): string {`) is included as a miss, whereas `Coverage.py` will report those as a hit.

 The TypeScript project is available [here](./ts/myapp).